azuline/repertoire/docs/hacking/frontend/index.rst

    I still need to figure out the appropriate amount/type of documentation for a frontend.
 More will come when that happens.
 Sorry!

+..
-   Some things I plan on documenting in the future:
+   TODO: Some things I plan on documenting in the future:

    - Keeping layout styles (i.e. positioning) separate from style (i.e. appearance).
      - layout e.g. width, height, padding, margin, float, position, etc.
      - layout can be further separated into self vs child, can be in same element but keep them separated
      - appearance e.g. color font (for our purposes, anything that does not affect the layout)
    - Testing setup.

 .. toctree::